Allegro non troppo: Cast

+Release

+Allegro non troppo released in Italy on March 12, 1976, and released in the United States a year later.

+On 12 February 2026, GKIDS acquired North American rights to Bozzetto's output, including Allegro; a 50th-anniversary re-release of the latter (double-billed with Fantasia (which was re-released by Walt Disney Studios Motion Pictures through the Walt Disney Pictures banner) on 29 March) was re-released on 27 March.

 Reception

-Allegro non troppo holds a 89% "Fresh" rating at Rotten Tomatoes based on 19 reviews.
+Allegro non troppo holds a 90% "Fresh" rating at Rotten Tomatoes based on 20 reviews.
 Film journalist Phil Hall wrote that the Valse triste sequence was "genuinely heartbreaking" and "one of the most beautiful [sequences] in animation history."
+Janet Maslin of The New York Times said "His [Bozzetto’s] movie is full of clashing colors and incongruous styles, with characters inspired by anything from Keane paintings to herbal shampoo commercials.
+The best that can be said for such a mélange is that it is genuinely exhausting."

 Allegro non troppo was given a Critics' Referendum Prize at the Yellow Kid Awards in Lucca in 1976.